Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery

 \section{Introduction}

-Marine surveys aim to identify and monitor reef health changes, and are traditionally completed manually by ecologists that collect photographs along transects and subdivide or crop the images to 1m by 1m quadrats for further analysis \cite{obura2019coral}.
+\ifralfinal \IEEEPARstart{M}{arine} \else Marine \fi surveys aim to identify and monitor reef health changes, and are traditionally completed manually by ecologists that collect photographs along transects and subdivide or crop the images to 1m by 1m quadrats for further analysis \cite{obura2019coral}.
 Domain experts then label randomly distributed pixels in the photo-quadrats into taxonomic or morphological classes \cite{murphy2010observational}.
-These \emph{sparse}, manually labeled pixels are called `point labels', and offer a middle ground between the weak training signal of image-level labels and the intensive, time-consuming, and costly method of densely labeling every pixel in each image \cite{bearman2016s}.
+These manually labeled pixels, sparsely distributed in the image, are called \textit{point labels}, and offer a middle ground between the weak training signal of image-level labels and the intensive, time-consuming, and costly method of densely labeling every pixel in each image (\textit{dense segmentation}) \cite{bearman2016s}.
 Such efficient labeling is critical given the recent advances in broad-scale marine survey methods using autonomous underwater vehicles that have led to an increasing range and accuracy of survey data \cite{sward2019systematic, xu2019deep, monk2018marine}.

 However, point-based sparse annotations cannot indicate growth or shrinkage of coral communities, and cannot be used to analyze spatial distributions at a fine scale \cite{pavoni2021challenges}.
-Also, other reef health indicators such as composition of coral species, biological diversity and potential for recovery \cite{obura2019coral} can be best obtained from \emph{dense} segmentations.
+Also, other reef health indicators such as composition of coral species, biological diversity and potential for recovery \cite{obura2019coral} can be best obtained from dense segmentations.
 Therefore, automatically obtaining dense segmentations from these point labels is desirable.

 More specifically, the aim of the semantic segmentation task is to classify every pixel in a query image into one of a number of predefined classes \cite{long2015fully}.
 When a neural network performs semantic segmentation, the network is typically trained on densely labeled data in the form of image-mask pairs, where every pixel in the training image is assigned a class label.
 This letter introduces a novel method for propagating the random point labels that domain experts provide to obtain an augmented ground truth for training neural networks to perform segmentation of underwater imagery (Fig.~\ref{fig:frontpage}).